-In 2010, working with Feeding America, The Urban Institute prepared two reports on the impact of emergency food assistance and federal nutrition programs in the lives of low-income Hispanic children, based on analysis of Hunger in America 2010 data.
-The report was sponsored by the ConAgra Foods Foundation.
+In 2010, Feeding America and the Urban Institute published two reports on the impact of emergency food assistance and federal nutrition programs on the lives of low-income Hispanic children, using data from the 2010 Hunger in America 2010 study.
+The research was sponsored by the ConAgra Foods Foundation.
 An Executive Summary highlights the main findings of both research reports.

-According to the first report, Emergency Food Assistance Helps Many Low-Income Hispanic Children [PDF], the Feeding America network is serving nearly one in every three Hispanic children in the United States each year.
+The first report, Emergency Food Assistance Helps Many Low-Income Hispanic Children, found that the Feeding America network serves nearly one in every three Hispanic children in the U.S. each year.

-The second report, Low-Income Hispanic Children Need Both Private and Public Food Assistance [PDF], indicates that Hispanic children and their families are less likely to receive help from SNAP, the cornerstone of the federal nutrition safety net, than non-Hispanic white or African-American children.
-This overview highlights major findings from both studies.
+The second report, Low-Income Hispanic Children Need Both Private and Public Food Assistance, found that Hispanic children and their families are less likely to receive help from SNAP than compared to non-Hispanic white or African-American children.